skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![The village of Breakshore](images/breakshore.gif)

 The city is a medium-sized village along the coast.
-There are no ships in the port, which means they will not be escaping the isand soon.
+There are no ships in the port, which means they will not be escaping the island soon.

 Enoch and Skeeve go into town and head for the church.
 The church is overflowing with books.
 They speak to the head priest who explains the